This post may contain affiliate links. Click here to read my full disclosure.

-I wanted to work from home because I have three kids, and daycare is just too expensive to justify earning $30,000 per year working full-time.
-That’s 2080 hours per year and after taxes, insurance, and daycare, my take-home pay was pitiful.
+I wanted to work from home because I have three kids, and daycare is just too expensive to justify earning $30,000 per year working full-time. $30k equates to 2,080 hours worked as a full-time employee per year and after taxes, insurance, and daycare, my take-home pay was pitiful.

-And without creating any products, I was able to grow this blog and earn up to $2,600 per month without creating and selling products or courses.
+I’ve been able to grow this blog and now earn almost $4,000 per month without creating and selling products or courses.

-If you’re thinking of launching a blog in 2020, keep reading.
-I’m going to share five things I wish I knew before I started my own profitable blog.
+If you’re thinking of launching a blog in 2021, keep reading.
+I’m going to share the top five things I wish I knew before I started my own profitable blog.

 1. Site Concept Matters When Launching a Blog